themejuice/tj/README.md

 ![Theme Juice CLI](demo.gif)

 _The master branch contains features currently in development, so don't expect it to work at all times.
-Grab the newest RubyGem instead of building directly from master._
+Grab the newest RubyGem instead of building directly from master.
+Until `1.0`, we'll most likely be adjusting things, and that means breaking changes, so before updating, be sure to check back here to make sure that nothing major breaks.
+All breaking changes will go up a minor version (`0.x.0`), while patches and backwards compatible changes will bump up the patch number (`0.0.x`).
+After `1.0`, we will follow [semantic versioning](http://semver.org/)._

+_On that note, as of `0.12`, we have renamed all mentions of "theme" to "template" (to avoid confusion, since these are application templates, and not just WordPress themes), and we have also renamed the default directory where `tj` installs the virtual machine to `~/tj-vagrant` to avoid possible conflicts with existing Vagrant installations._

 ## What is it?
 [Theme Juice CLI](http://themejuice.it) (`tj`) is a command line utility that allows you to generate, manage and deploy new local WordPress development applications in seconds using Vagrant, utilizing an Apache fork of [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) called [VVV-Apache](https://github.com/ezekg/theme-juice-vvv) as the virtual machine.